Peter Gay: Personal life and death

 Gay married Ruth Slotkin (1922–2006) in 1959 and had three stepdaughters.

 Gay died at his home in Manhattan on May 12, 2015, at the age of 91.

 Awards and honors

 Gay received numerous awards for his scholarship, including the National Book Award in History and Biography for The Rise of Modern Paganism (1967), the first volume of The Enlightenment; the first Amsterdam Prize for Historical Science from The Hague, 1990; and the Gold Medal of the American Academy of Arts and Letters, 1992.

-Professor Gay held an ACLS Fellowship in 1959–1960.
+Gay held an ACLS Fellowship in 1959–1960.
 He was a Guggenheim Fellow in 1967–1968 and 1978–1979; a visiting fellow at the Institute for Advanced Study in Berlin, Germany; and an Overseas Fellow of Churchill College University from 1970 to 1971.
 He was elected to the American Philosophical Society in 1987.

 In 1988, he was honored by The New York Public Library as a Library Lion.
 The following year, he was elected to the American Academy and Institute of Arts and Letters.
-He has also been recognized with several honorary doctorates.
+He was recognized with several honorary doctorates.